AbdelrahimAlsadiq/PortSwigger-Labs/Path Traversal/Labs.md

 - Open any image in the web page and intercept the request using `BurpSuite's Proxy`
 - Change the filename parameter to `/etc/passwd`

+### Lab 3: File path traversal, traversal sequences stripped non-recursively.
+- Open any image in the web page and intercept the request using `BurpSuite's Proxy`
+- Change the filename parameter to `....//....//....//etc/passwd`